-To ensure that you get the right breed for your life style and your expectations you should consider the following question:
+To ensure that you get the right breed for your lifestyle, and your expectations, you should consider the following questions.
+The more detail, the better we are able to match the personality/temperament of dog that will best suit your lifestyle.
+Please answer the following questions:

 - Have you had a dog(s) before?
 What happened to them?